Rosh3639/students-learning-panel/README.md

 I have used API's for this project.
 For databases purpose i have used Azure For PostgreSQL(single server).
 And for the deployement of this website I used Azure Web Apps.
-And also through VS code it was to deploy my code quickly and efficiently.
+And also through Visual Code Studio it was easy to deploy my code quickly and efficiently.